Skip to content

 Type: string (glob pattern)

 Build file pattern used to find a .f file given the name of a waveform file.
 For example, /tmp/{}.fst with builds/{}.f looks for build/foo.f to load the compilation.
-This is also used to look for .f files in the VSCode client when selecting a .f file.

 Example: "builds/{}.f"